mbonig/nightynight/API.md

 [NightyNight](#matthewbonig-nightynight-nightynight)|This class is deprecated, please use NightyNightForEc2.
 [NightyNightForAsg](#matthewbonig-nightynight-nightynightforasg)|A construct that will build a Lambda and a CloudWatch Rule (cron schedule) that will set the given ASG's desired capacity.
 [NightyNightForEc2](#matthewbonig-nightynight-nightynightforec2)|A construct that will build a Lambda and a CloudWatch Rule (cron schedule) that will stop the given ec2 instance at the specified time.
+[NightyNightForEcs](#matthewbonig-nightynight-nightynightforecs)|A construct that will build a Lambda and a CloudWatch Rule (cron schedule) that will set the given ECS Service's desired capacity.
 [NightyNightForRds](#matthewbonig-nightynight-nightynightforrds)|A construct that will build a Lambda and a CloudWatch Rule (cron schedule) that will stop the given rds instance at the specified time.
 [WakeyWakeyForEc2](#matthewbonig-nightynight-wakeywakeyforec2)|A construct that will build a Lambda and a CloudWatch Rule (cron schedule) that will start the given ec2 instance at the specified time.
 [WakeyWakeyForRds](#matthewbonig-nightynight-wakeywakeyforrds)|A construct that will build a Lambda and a CloudWatch Rule (cron schedule) that will start the given rds instance at the specified time.